Elaine Hsiao: Early life and education

-Hsiao was an undergraduate student in microbiology at the University of California, Los Angeles.
+Hsiao was born to a Taiwanese American family.
+She was an undergraduate student in microbiology at the University of California, Los Angeles.
 After graduating she moved to California Institute of Technology, where she focused on neurobiology in the laboratory of Paul Patterson.
 At CalTech, she studied the neuroimmune system, and the molecular mechanisms that underpin disorders in neurodevelopment.

 Research and career

 Hsiao moved to the research groups of Rustem F. Ismagilov and Sarkis Mazmanian.
 In 2015, Hsiao joined the UCLA Brain Research Institute as an assistant professor.
 She was made an associate professor in 2020.
 Hsiao is interested in microbes and how they regulate brain development and behavior.
 These microbes impact the brain by serving as moderators for neurotransmitters and neuropeptides, and are involved with complicated neurological behaviors.
 Alterations in the levels of these neuro-active molecules are involved in autism and Parkinson's disease.

 Hsiao investigated how the maternal microbiome impacts fetal brain development.
-She found that depleting the microbioata of a maternal gut damaged fetal brain development, altering the specific genes which are switched on and how axons between neurons formed.
+She found that depleting the microbiota of a maternal gut damaged fetal brain development, altering the specific genes which are switched on and how axons between neurons formed.
 She showed that there were fewer axons which connect the thalamus to the cortex, and gave rise to sensory impairments.

 In 2013, Hsiao delivered a TEDx talk on how microbes can alter brain function.